 I love having a supper club.
 It means I get to shop for delicious food, which is the only kind of shopping I like (not very typical woman of me, but it’s true.)
 It also means I get to spend the day cooking and the evening meeting awesome people.

-And if I’m making individual Roasted Black Plum and Mascarpone for a party of 8 it is really pretty easy to make just 2 more little pies.
+And if I'm making individual Roasted Black Plum and Mascarpone Pie for a party of 8, it is really easy to make 2 more little pies.
 And in case you guys are thinking, “whoa 2 pies for yourself!”
-Don’t worry, I did share one.
-But I really could have eaten both (an maybe even a third or fourth) all to myself.
+Don't worry, I did share one.
+But I really could have eaten both (an maybe even a third or fourth) all by myself.

 It was my birthday that day and I might have pulled the ‘I can do whatever I want on my birthday’ card had more pies been around.
 Best that there wasn’t or I would have spent the rest of my birthday curled up on the couch with quite the stomach ache.
 It would have been worth it, this pie is awesome.